michaelcheny/Javascript-project/README.md

 Inspiration came from a game that took a fun spin on a classic "snake" game [Easy Money Snake](http://easymoneysnake.com/).
 [Flappy Bird](https://flappybird.io/) also inspired me as well.

+The png of Harden's head came from Bleacher Report's Game of Zones.

 Game music by [Patrick de Arteaga](patrickdearteaga.com).

 # License